hammal/cbadc/docs/source/tutorials/b_general/plot_a_compare_estimator.rst

 Finally, we summarize the comparision by visualizing the resulting estimate in both time and frequency domain.

 ..
-GENERATED FROM PYTHON SOURCE LINES 292-399
+GENERATED FROM PYTHON SOURCE LINES 295-405

 .. code-block:: default
-   :lineno-start: 293

     t = np.arange(size)